+Digital signing can deliver significant cost savings.
 A piece of paper is inexpensive, but, consider how many pieces of paper an average business uses, files and stores away every year.

-The number can reach millions, if not more, and when you calculate what you do with that piece of paper you soon realize that considerable savings could be made by switching to digital signatures and eliminating paper-based approvals.
+The number can reach millions, if not more, and when you calculate what you do with that piece of paper you soon realise that considerable savings could be made by switching to digital signatures and eliminating paper-based approvals.

 Some organisations are already aware of the impact paper usage has on the environment and are working to reduce consumption, but when it comes to approving documents all too often page after page is printed to gather ink signatures.

 Still finding it difficult to visualise digital signing's cost savings?

 Let’s look at a typical process.
 We are assuming that an average organisation produces around 10,000 documents a year and each is around ten pages, with three copies required for signatories: